jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 ## General configuration

-As all authenticators classes derive from the `Authenticator` base class, they share some configuration options.
+As all authenticator classes derive from the `Authenticator` base class, they share some configuration options.
 Below are some common configuration options, but please refer to the official [configuration reference](https://jupyterhub.readthedocs.io/en/latest/api/auth.html) for more